 Mary Shippen, Member

-Member of Homeowner Support Committee and Site Host
+Member of the Homeowner Selection Committee and Site Host

 Mary is currently working for the Chico Unified School District as a Special Needs Teacher’s Aide and an after-school program director.
 She is a Habitat homeowner who moved into her home in January 2012.
 Mary can be seen each Saturday on the Habitat build site serving as our Site Host.